Newsletter Subscribe

 Instead of the Isles of Scilly… Visit Phillip Island

-Sitchu Recommends: A pub stop is non-negotiable.
-Hotel Philip Island delivers all the classics, plus a Sri Lankan curry that hits exceptionally well when the sea breeze rolls in.
+Sitchu Tip: A pub stop is essential.
+Hotel Philip Island does the classics, plus a Sri Lankan curry that lands beautifully when the sea breeze rolls in.

 Instead of Provence… Visit Daylesford